 \section{Abstract}

 The main result of this paper is a generalization of the theorem of Chevalley-Shephard-Todd to the rings of invariants of pseudo-reflection groups over regular domains.
 More precisely, let $A$ be a regular domain and let $K$ be its field of fractions.
 Let $G\subseteq GL_n(A)$ be a finite group.
 Let $G$ act linearly on $A[X_1,X_2,\dots, X_n]$ (fixing $A$).
 Assume that $|G|$ is invertible in $A$.
-We prove that if $G\subseteq GL_n(K)$ is generated by psuedo-reflections then $(A[X_1,X_2,\dots, X_n])^G$ is regular.
+We prove that $G\subseteq GL_n(K)$ is generated by pseudo-reflections if and only if $(A[X_1,X_2,\dots, X_n])^G$ is regular.